 - You can soft weld it with glue or cement instead of Sauder

-It’s no wonder they’ve seen use in America since 1955.
+It’s no wonder they’ve been used in America since 1955.

 PVC Versus CPVC